 Maple leaves are high in tannins and so are well-suited to the eco-print process.
 Tannins help natural dyes bond to fabric and often also impart colour.
 Tannin levels increase over the growing season.
 So maple leaves picked in autumn will print more vividly than those picked in spring.

-But the earth-facing side will print the most colour and be more colourfast.
+But the earth-facing side will produce darker prints and be more colourfast:

-These samples were printed with the method described in my ebook.
-I soaked the leaves for a few months to get rid of excess tannins, which bleed when combined with the iron mordant.
+Before eco-printing, I soaked the maple leaves for a month to get rid of excess tannins, which bleed when combined with the iron mordant.
 The soaking process helps produce clear, crisp prints.
+Find out more about which leaves can be used for eco-printing on cotton and how to prepare them with my ebook, The Leaf Guide.